gottacatchenall/ms_false_negatives/README.md

 From @fig:geometric(c) it is evident that the number of species considered in a study is inseparable from the false-negative-rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.
-We see a similar qualitative pattern in  @fig:geometric(d) where the FNR drops off quickly as a function of observation effort, mediated by total richness.
-The practical consequence of the bottom row of @fig:geometric is whether the total number of observations of all species (the x-axis) for the threshold FNR we deem acceptable (the y-axis) is feasible.
-This raises two
-points: first, empirical data on interactions are subject to the practical limitations of funding and human-work hours, and therefore existing data tend to fall on the order of hundreds or thousands observations of individuals per site.
+We see a similar qualitative pattern in empirical networks (@fig:geometric(d)) where the FNR drops off quickly as a function of observation effort, mediated by total richness.
+The practical consequence of the bottom row of @fig:geometric when conducting an analysis is whether there are enough total number of observed interactions (the x-axis) for the threshold FNR we deem acceptable (the y-axis) is feasible.
+This raises two points: first, empirical data on interactions are subject to the practical limitations of funding and human-work hours, and therefore existing data tend to fall on the order of hundreds or thousands observations of individuals per site.
 Clear aggregation of data on sampling effort has proven difficult to find and a meta-analysis of network data and sampling effort seems both pertinent and necessary, in addition to the effects of aggregation of interactions across taxonomic scales [@Gauzens2013FooAgg; @Giacomuzzo2021FooWeb].
 This inherent limitation on in-situ sampling means we should optimize where we sample across space so that for a given number of samples, we obtain the maximum information possible.
 Second, what is meant by “acceptable” FNR?
 This raises the question: does a shifting FNR lead to rapid transitions in our ability inference and predictions about the structure and dynamics of networks, or does it produce a roughly linear decay in model efficacy?
-We explore this in the next section.
+We explore this in the final section.

-We conclude this section by advocating for the use of neutral models similar to above to generate expectations about the number of false-negatives in a data set of a given size.
+We conclude this section by advocating for the use of neutral models similar to above to generate expectations about the number of false-negatives in a dataset of a given size.
 This could prove fruitful both for designing surveys of interactions but also because we may want to incorporate models of imperfect detection error into predictive interactions models, as @Joseph2020NeuHie does